carosellagiuliano-max/welltry/codex.md

 - Build admin layout and navigation
 - Implement modules in this order:
   1. Services and staff management including skills and schedules
-  2. Appointments calendar with emergency reschedule
+  2. Appointments calendar with emergency reschedule and offline bookings
   3. Customer overview
   4. Products, stock and inventory
   5. Settings for opening hours, booking rules, VAT, deposits